metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

-- `kubernetes` (Attributes) Kubernetes authenticates with Route53 using AssumeRoleWithWebIdentityby passing a bound ServiceAccount token. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--route53--auth--kubernetes))
+- `kubernetes` (Attributes) Kubernetes authenticates with Route53 using AssumeRoleWithWebIdentity by passing a bound ServiceAccount token. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--route53--auth--kubernetes))

 <a id="nestedatt--spec--acme--solvers--dns01--route53--auth--kubernetes"></a>
 ### Nested Schema for `spec.acme.solvers.dns01.route53.auth.kubernetes`

 Required:

-- `service_account_ref` (Attributes) A reference to a service account that will be used to request a boundtoken (also known as 'projected token').
-To use this field, you mustconfigure an RBAC rule to let cert-manager request a token. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--route53--auth--kubernetes--service_account_ref))
+- `service_account_ref` (Attributes) A reference to a service account that will be used to request a bound token (also known as 'projected token').
+To use this field, you must configure an RBAC rule to let cert-manager request a token. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--route53--auth--kubernetes--service_account_ref))

 <a id="nestedatt--spec--acme--solvers--dns01--route53--auth--kubernetes--service_account_ref"></a>
 ### Nested Schema for `spec.acme.solvers.dns01.route53.auth.kubernetes.service_account_ref`